Parsl/parsl/docs/userguide/execution.rst

 On many traditional batch systems, the user is expected to request a large number of nodes and launch tasks using a system such as `srun <https://slurm.schedmd.com/srun.html>`_ (for slurm), `aprun <https://cug.org/5-publications/proceedings_attendee_lists/2006CD/S06_Proceedings/pages/Authors/Karo-4C/Karo_alps_paper.pdf>`_ (for crays), `mpirun <https://www.open-mpi.org/doc/v2.0/man1/mpirun.1.php>`_ etc.
 Launchers are responsible for abstracting these different task-launch systems to start the appropriate number of workers across cores and nodes.
 Parsl currently supports the following set of launchers:

-1. `SrunLauncher`: Srun based launcher for Slurm based systems
+1. `SrunLauncher`: Srun based launcher for Slurm based systems.
-2. `AprunLauncher`: Aprun based launcher for Crays
+2. `AprunLauncher`: Aprun based launcher for Crays.
-3. `SrunMPILauncher`: Launcher for launching MPI applications with Srun
+3. `SrunMPILauncher`: Launcher for launching MPI applications with Srun.
-4. `GnuParallelLauncher`: Launcher using GNU parallel to launch workers across nodes and cores
+4. `GnuParallelLauncher`: Launcher using GNU parallel to launch workers across nodes and cores.
-5. `MpiExecLauncher`: Uses Mpiexec to launch
+5. `MpiExecLauncher`: Uses Mpiexec to launch.
 6. `SimpleLauncher`: The launcher default to a single worker launch.
 7. `SingleNodeLauncher`: This launcher launches ``tasks_per_node`` count workers on a single node.